mitranim/jisp/readme.md

 * Browser compatibility layer, polyfill for older engines.
 * A test suite.
 * Source maps.
-* Syntax highlighting for HTML and Sublime Text.
+* Syntax highlighting for HTML and language module for Sublime Text.
-* Webpage.
+* A webpage.
 * Some way of generating guaranteed unique variable names in macros (like `gensym`).
 Not sure this is necessary.
 * Compiler option to only macroexpand and print out expanded jisp code (will require a jisp beautifier).
 * gulp.js build plugin